-The Government of Canada has issued a Level 3 global travel advisory to avoid all non-essential travel outside of Canada and has advised Canadians to return home as soon as possible.
+The Government of Canada has issued a Level 3 global travel advisory to avoid all non-essential travel outside of Canada.
 Visit the Government of Canada’s website for the latest travel advice.

 What happens if I get sick while travelling abroad?

 In the event of an illness or medical emergency, you, your family member or travelling companion covered under the plan must call Allianz as soon as possible.
 The phone number can be found on the back of your benefits card.
 It is important to make the call using a landline phone if possible as your mobile phone may not work.

 The 24/7 emergency medical assistance contact centre provides immediate assistance to travellers in their language of choice, such as: